njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

 --- abstract

-This specification extends OAuth 2.0 [RFC6749] by adding new token endpoint response parameters to specify refresh token expiration and user consent expiration.
+This specification extends OAuth 2.0 [RFC6749] by adding new token endpoint response parameters to specify refresh token expiration and user authorization expiration.

 --- middle